andrasq/node-qibl/README.md

     new QuickId().parseId('1fkbndu7p-sys2-0008');
     // => { time: 1636776212729, sys: '-sys2-', seq: 8 }

+### makeGetId( uniqueSystemId )

+Return a function that will generate unique ids for the given system.
+This is a convenience wrapper around `QuickId`.

 ### repeatUntil( loopedFunction(done(err, done)), callback )

 Keep calling `loopedFunction()` until it calls its callback with an error or a truthy `done`